How Do You Represent Yourself in a Divorce in South Carolina?

 When you represent yourself in any court, including family court, you are referred to as a “pro se” litigant.
 There will always be persons who want or need to handle a divorce themselves “pro se.”
 Perhaps you want to represent yourself in family court because you think you can do a better job than a lawyer, to save money, because you can’t afford a lawyer, or you think your divorce is uncontested and “simple” so you don’t need legal advice.
 Whatever your reasons may be, I’ve written this article with YOU in mind to at least get you pointed in the right direction and to know how to prepare yourself in family court.

 In this article, I’m not going to explain the divorce laws in South Carolina or the court procedures.
-In many articles on our South Carolina Family Law Blog, I’ve explained issues to consider in a divorce such as child custody, visitation, child support, alimony, equitable division of marital property, tax consequences, and the list goes on.
+In many articles on our South Carolina Family Law Blog, I’ve explained issues to consider in a divorce such as a child custody, visitation, child support, alimony, equitable division of marital property, tax consequences, and the list goes on.
 Otherwise, you can download my free book, “Divorce in South Carolina – Piecing It All Together,” at the bottom of this page.
-Instead, in this article I’ve listed below the important things you should be familiar with before you take on the responsibility of representing yourself in family court and to be accountable for the outcome of your divorce and your future.
+Instead, in this article, I’ve listed below the important things you should be familiar with before you take on the responsibility of representing yourself in family court and being accountable for the outcome of your divorce and your future.

 10 Tips for Handling Your Own Divorce in South Carolina